-rec variable meaning • A RANGE keyword to specify the range of volumes and number of points in the $E(V)$ curve where optimizations have to be performed.
-VOL1 minimum (compression) variation of the initial volume $[default = 0.92]$ VOL2 NPOINTS maximum (expansion) variation of the initial volume $[default = 1.08]$ number $N_V$ of points in the selected range $[default = 10]$ that corresponds to 10 points between $0.92 \times V{eq}$ and $1.08 \times V{eq}$ , where $V{eq}$ is the volume of the equilibrium geometry given as input (assumed to be the fully optimized structure) or as obtained after a preliminary geometry optimization.
-Note that the equilibrium values $V_0$ and $E_0$ are always included in the final data for fitting (i.e. 11 points are used for fitting in the example above).
+rec variable meaning • A RANGE keyword to specify the range of volumes and number of points in the VOL1 E(V) curve where optimizations have to be performed. minimum (compression) variation of the initial volume [default = 0.92] VOL2 maximum (expansion) variation of the initial volume $[default = 1.08]$ NPOINTS number $N_V$ of points in the selected range $[default = 6]$ i.e., to 6 equally-spaced volume points between $0.92 \times V{eq}$ and $1.08 \times V{eq}$ , where $V{eq}$ is the volume of the equilibrium geometry given as input (assumed to be the fully optimized structure) or as obtained after a preliminary geometry optimization within the EOS option.
+Note that the equilibrium values $V{eq}$ (or $V_0$ ) and $E_0$ are always included in the final data for fitting (i.e. 7 points are used for fitting in the example above).

 The interval is specified as the minimum (compression) and maximum (expansion) variation of the volume of the initial geometry.
 The set of volumes is then defined according to the number of points in the selected range.
-For instance, to set the default values:
+For instance, default settings correspond to:

-EOS RANGE 0.92 1.08 10 END
+EOS RANGE 0.92 1.08 6 END

 rec variable meaning

-• A VRANGE Defines the volume range and the number of points where fitted values of pressure, energy, enthalpy and bulk modulus are printed at the end of the calculation.
-This keyword is for output purposes
+• A VRANGE VMIN Defines the volume range and the number of points where fitted values of pressure, energy, enthalpy and bulk modulus are printed at the end of the calculation.
+This keyword is for output purposes only. minimum volume

-· · · · ·

-VMIN only. minimum volume

 VMAX maximum volume

 NVOL number of points in the selected range

 • A PRANGE Defines the pressure range and the number of points where fitted values of volume, energy, enthalpy and bulk modulus are printed at the end of the calculation.
-This keyword is for output purposes
+This keyword is for output purposes only.

-only.

 PMIN minimum pressure

 PMAX maximum pressure

 NPRE number of points in the selected range

 • A PRINT This option turns on a higher level of diagnostic printing and will generally not be necessary for the typical user.
 Fitting of the $E(V)$ points is also performed for increasing set of points from 4 to the maximum number of points. ( default is minimal printing)

-rec variable meaning • A RESTART Allows for partial restart from a previous incomplete run, using file EOSINFO.DAT. • A RESTART2 Allows for complete restart from a previous complete run, using file EOSINFO.DAT.
-This option can be used when one wants to explore different ranges of volume/pressure at the end of the calculation, using keywords VRANGE and PRANGE (see example below). • A PREOPTGEOM A preliminary geometry optimization of cell and atomic positions is performed before starting the $E(V)$ curve calculation.
+rec variable meaning

+• A RESTART Allows for partial restart from a previous incomplete run, using file EOSINFO.DAT.

+• A RESTART2 Allows for complete restart from a previous complete run, using file EOSINFO.DAT.
+This option can be used when one wants to explore different ranges of volume/pressure at the end of the calculation, using keywords VRANGE and PRANGE (see example below).

+• A PREOPTGEOM A preliminary geometry optimization of cell and atomic positions is performed before starting the $E(V)$ curve calculation.